TSturtledove/Orchart/README.md

 ## An Organizing Chart system for Orchards

 The purpose of Orchart is to offer farmers a charting system to effectively track the treatment of trees and other plants in orchards and fields.
-By letting the farmers easily store and update information about their fields Orchart lets farmers organize their treatments better.
+This is accomplished through letting farmers enter the date and type of treatment they used per plant or field.
+Orchart gives farmers the option of a more organized and modifiable digital version of paper charts.

 please view attached project page for production cards